enterheadlines/EntertopiaV5/README.md

-# infamyunblockedv5
+# Entertopia V5
-Infamyunblockedv5 is the best game/proxy site ever v5 is still in early development https://discord.gg/Ajnsq7S3cr
+V5 is very early in development so nothing works rn so dont fork this ok https://discord.gg/Ajnsq7S3cr